minprog/programming-v/30 Problem Sets/011 Problem Set 10/10 Problem Set 10.md

 poverty of c.
 Graph the squared difference of p‘s poverty subtracted from c‘s average poverty as k changes. **Use the actual poverty value, not the normalized poverty value.**

         def graphPredictionErr(points, dimension, kvals = [25, 50, 75, 100, 125, 150], cutoff = 0.1):
             """
             Given input points and a dimension to predict, should cluster on the appropriate values of k and graph the error in the resulting predictions, as described in Problem 3.
             """
             # Your Code Here

-Include the graph in **ps10writeup.pdf**, along with a short analysis (no more than 1 paragraph) that explains why the error is high or low and why it varies depending on the value of k.
+Save the graph as *ps10_graph2.png* and add a short analysis (no more than 1 paragraph) that explains why the error is high or low (3.1) and why it varies depending on the value of k (3.2) to *ps10_ans.txt*

 ## Problem #4: Graphing Prediction Error (AGAIN!)